Bourbon County, Kansas Extinct Towns

 Dry Ridge 1880-1881 Located northeast of Bronson, the first postmaster was Henry Miller.
 The post office was located in his home.

 Eve 1894-1901 A hamlet in the extreme northwestern part of the county, it was located on a tributary of the Little Osage River.
-It was named for Eve Davis, the first postmaster.
-The post office was located in her home.
+It was named for Eve Davis, the first postmaster, and the post office was located in her home.

 Fort Lincoln 1861-1879 Located just a few miles west of the present-day semi-ghost town of FultonKansas, Fort Lincoln was established by Union General James H. Lane in August 1861.